erikvillegas/swift-style-guide/README.markdown

 ## No Emoji

-Do not use emoji in your projects.
-For those readers who actually type in their code, it's an unnecessary source of friction.
-While it may be cute, it doesn't add to the learning and it interrupts the coding flow for these readers.
+Do not use emoji in code as it's an unnecessary source of friction.
+Occasional use of emojis in comments is OK to help get a point across.

 ## Organization and Bundle Identifier